 Equine charities receive a large number of calls every month from horse owners seeking alternative homes for their animals.
 There are over one million horses and donkeys in the UK and the charitable sector has limited space available and must prioritise welfare and rescue cases.
 Welfare organisations simply do not have the resources to take in all the horses whose owners can no longer afford to care for them.
-However, the Donkey Sanctuary will always provide a permanent home for any donkey or mule certified fit to travel.
+However, The Donkey Sanctuary can offer support to owners looking to rehome their donkeys or mule.

 This information sheet is one of two aimed at helping owners in difficult circumstances.
 The first, ‘Cutting Costs without Compromising on Welfare’, aims to help owners plan for the future and reduce costs without compromising their horses’ welfare.
 This accompanying document outlines the most responsible option available if you find that having a horse is an expense you can definitely no longer afford.
 The term horse is used to cover all domestic equine species, including horses, ponies, donkeys, hinnies and mules.

 If you are starting to struggle financially and have exhausted cost cutting possibilities, the sooner you look into the rehoming options the better the chances of securing a positive outcome for you and your horse.
 If possible and appropriate, keep your horse in work so that potential owners/keepers can see his fitness level and working potential.

 If your horse is fit and healthy this may be the most straightforward option.
 There are many responsible people looking to buy a horse, but it is essential to be honest about your horse’s health, temperament and needs in order to get the best home.
 Once you have sold your horse you will have no control over what happens to it in the future.